bauiv1 package

 Code that may run in headless mode, before the UI has been spun up, while other ui systems are active, etc. can check this to avoid likely erroring.

-clear_main_menu_window(transition: str | None = None) None[source]
+clear_main_window(transition: str | None = None) None[source]

-get_main_menu_location() str | None[source]
+get_main_window() bauiv1.MainWindow | None[source]

-Return the current named main menu location, if any.
+Return main window, if any.

-has_main_menu_window() bool[source]
+has_main_window() bool[source]

 Return whether a main menu window is present.